Relative Entropy Pathwise Policy Optimization: Introduction

-We test our approach in a variety of locomotion and manipulation environments from Mujoco Playground \citep{zakka_mujoco_2025} and ManiSkill \citep{taomaniskill3} benchmarks, and show that \algoname is able to achieve superior performance and wall-clock efficiency when compared to tuned on-policy baselines, while using significantly smaller memory footprints than comparable off-policy algorithms.
+We test our approach in a variety of locomotion and manipulation environments from the Mujoco Playground \citep{zakka_mujoco_2025} and ManiSkill \citep{taomaniskill3} benchmarks, and show that \algoname is competitive with tuned on-policy baselines in terms of sample efficiency and wall-clock time, while using significantly smaller memory footprints than comparable off-policy algorithms.
 Furthermore, we find that the proposed method is robust to the choice of hyperparameters.
 To this end, our method offers stable performance across more than 30 tasks spanning multiple benchmarks with a single hyperparameter set.
-Our contributions are as follows:
+In introducing \algoname, our work makes the following contributions:

-\begin{enumerate} \item We present \algoname which showcases the effectiveness of the pathwise policy gradient in on-policy RL with continuous action spaces. \item We show how a joint entropy and policy deviation tuning objective can address the twin problems of sufficient exploration and controlled policy updates. \item We evaluate architectural components such as cross-entropy losses, layer normalization, and auxiliary tasks for their efficacy in pathwise policy gradient-based on-policy learning. \end{enumerate}
+\begin{enumerate} \item We showcase that using a state-action value function and a pathwise policy gradient can be effective in on-policy RL, as it allows on-policy action resampling, forgoing importance corrections.
+However, this requires learning a highly accurate state-action value function. \item We show how a joint entropy and policy deviation tuning objective can address the twin problems of sufficient exploration and controlled policy updates. \item We evaluate architectural components such as cross-entropy losses, layer normalization, and auxiliary tasks for their efficacy in pathwise policy gradient-based on-policy learning. \end{enumerate}